Guide To Self-Leadership

 For example, if somebody makes you crazy, you’ll see the humour in his or her actions.
 You might see the humour in your actions if you make an error and feed into their stupidity.
 Once you begin to see the humour in life, you’ll feel better inside.
 When you learn to change to a better you, others might follow.
 Good conduct has proven far more effective than words to promote others to change.

-Learn the Skills of Self-Leadership
+Learn The Skills of Self-Leadership

-Developing Self Leadership is about making yourself a valuable asset to your team, your business, or to yourself in general.
+Developing Self Leadership is about making yourself a valuable asset to your team, your business, or yourself in general.
 Self-leadership is your ability to lead yourself effectively to reach your goals and objectives, while still assisting the organization or business that you work for to become successful.
 It involves having an understanding of yourself, where you need to go, and what you are capable of achieving, and being able to manage your emotions and behaviour in such a way that inspires you to succeed…

 Along the way, you are required to have a strong sense of self.
 You should know your strengths and weaknesses.
 Having a strong sense of self allows you to have a clear direction for your life.
-A strong sense of self allows you to follow your own dreams and thus, you’ll feel inspired to labour to accomplish your goals.
+A strong sense of self allows you to follow your dreams and thus, you’ll feel inspired to labour to accomplish your goals.

-Developing self-leadership and good people skills require that we recognize our own personal weaknesses and also recognize the strengths of other people as well.
-The most successful leaders realize their own insecurities and realize the uniqueness of other people, and develop a sense of gratitude for the good things that other people do.
+Developing self-leadership and good people skills require that we recognize our weaknesses and also recognize the strengths of other people as well.
+The most successful leaders realize their insecurities and realize the uniqueness of other people, and develop a sense of gratitude for the good things that other people do.
 In addition, leaders also need to learn to extend a helping hand to those less fortunate than themselves, because they also have the opportunity to help out.
-A strong sense of empathy also allows you to develop a sense of perspective and from there, you are able to make difficult decisions with good consequences.
+A strong sense of empathy also allows you to develop a sense of perspective and from there, you can make difficult decisions with good consequences.
 It was Thomas Edison who said that a person who could not empathize with others would never be a good leader.

 Leadership is about taking responsibility for one’s actions and the consequences and finding a way to live up to that responsibility.
 Leadership is about inspiring, motivating, and encouraging subordinates through communication and other tools.
 The most important of developing a sense of responsibility is having a social calendar of priorities.
 This is also the key to leadership.
 No leader can serve effectively or ethically without some kind of social calendar of priorities and accountability.